ORelio/Spotlight-Downloader/README-En.txt

 Q: Some images do not have a title or copyright in their metadata?
 R: Those fields are not provided for all images by the Spotlight API.

-Q: The lockscreen image does not appear when I am not logged on?
+Q: The lockscreen image does not appear when I am NOT logged on?
-R: System lockscreen can only be set on Enterprise and Education editions through group policy.
-R: If you have an Enterprise or Education version, make sure to run the lockscreen scripts as admin.
+R: You may want to define lockscreen image for all users using the appropriate script.

+Q: Windows says that my Lockscreen settings are managed by my organization!?
+R: Use the restore-lockscreen script to remove policy set by the update-lockscreen-all-users script

 Q: I do not want to have the image title inside my wallpaper or lockscreen.
 How to remove it?
 R: Edit the batch file you want to use and remove --embed-meta inside the corresponding command.

+Q: The lock screen appears, but I still see various texts on it?
+R: Disable "Get fun facts, tips, tricks, and more on your lock screen" in your Lockscreen settings

 Q: I would like to retrieve metadata/images for a specific language.
 How to do it?
 R: Edit the batch file you want to use and add --locale en-US or any other locale code